darkoppressor/monsters/README.md

 This game's data is not under the same license as the source code.
 See [contentLicense.md](docs/contentLicense.md) for game data licensing details.

+For third party licenses for dependencies, see [the thirdPartyLicenses directory](docs/thirdPartyLicenses).